max-au/lambda/README.md

 ### Frontend
 Create another release `frontend`, also depending on `lambda`, and implementing basic web server:

-Frontend release does not contain any backend code at all, but it needs access to `calc` module API.
+Frontend release does not contain any backend code at all.

 Additional examples [available](doc/examples/BASIC.md).